samuel-h-owen/api-directory_documentation/pages/MCommunityUidNumber_API.md

-# Using the MCommunityUidNumber API (Web Service)
+# Using the MCommunityUidNumber Endpoint
-This document provides information about the MCommunityUidNumber application programming interface (API).
-The MCommunityUidNumber API is a web service that IT professionals can use to reserve uid numbers for accounts.
+This document provides information about the [MCommunityUidNumber](https://dir.api.it.umich.edu/docs/mcommunity/1/routes/MCommunityUidNumber/nextNumber.json/get) endpoint that is a part of the MCommunity API.
+The MCommunityUidNumber endpoint can be used to reserve gid numbers for groups.
 Instructions on making a request, available input parameters, and potential outputs and definitions are detailed in this document.

-This document assumes a basic understanding of the U-M API Directory.
-See the Help page on the API Directory website for information about the API Directory.
+This document assumes a basic understanding of the [U-M API Directory](https://dir.api.it.umich.edu).
+See the API Directory [Getting Started](https://dir.api.it.umich.edu/get-started) page for more information.

 ## About the API
-The MCommunityUidNumber API is a web service that IT professionals can use to reserve uid numbers for administrative accounts.
+The MCommunityUidNumber endpoint can be used to reserve uid numbers for administrative accounts.
 A uid number is used in Unix/Linux systems as a unique identifier for an account.
 This service enables reservation of uid numbers in a way that avoids overlap with ones assigned by the ITS MCommunity team and others.

 The API is restricted to 200 calls per minute.
 The MCommunityUidNumber API supports JSON (JavaScript Object Notation).